 Once an MOU is approved –"zipped" – it can only be opened for discussion – "unzipped" – by mutual agreement of the City and bargaining unit.
 The City can leave jobs vacant – a hiring "freeze" – and cut positions, but neither party can make changes to the contract unilaterally.
 The City's annual budget must reflect existing contracts.

-Currently, Santa Clara has contracts with 10 bargaining units.
-These were written between 2006 and 2008 – before the late 2008 economic bust – and expire at different dates between 2010 and 2012.
+Santa Clara's contracts with its 10 bargaining units were written between 2006 and 2008 and expire at different dates between 2010 and 2012. |

 In recent years, Santa Clara has cut about 10 jobs and left more than 100 positions unfilled – about 15 percent of the City's total staffing.
 This is reflected in the 2010-2011 City Budget.
 The City has also reduced overtime as well as the numbers and hours of temporary workers.
 Some programs have been reduced – for example, library hours – while others are distributing additional sharing work among employees.